awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-multiple.md

 **Note**
 Sample commands in this section are truncated using `[...]`\.

-For use with the AWS CLI `[send\-command](https://docs.aws.amazon.com/cli/latest/reference/ssm/send-command.html)` command, the `targets` parameter supports the syntax demonstrated in the following examples:
+For use with the AWS Command Line Interface \(AWS CLI \) `[send\-command](https://docs.aws.amazon.com/cli/latest/reference/ssm/send-command.html)` command, the `targets` parameter supports the syntax demonstrated in the following examples\.

 **Example 1: Targeting tags**